XxLeaxX/utn-coding-team/README.md

 Further evaluation is due and the aspects to be evaluated are:
 - Colaborative editting (Several people editing the same file online)
-- Version Control (Record of all the saves since the creation outside the SVC)
+- Share Link
+- Storage (All the files are stored in the cloud)
+- Project-Like (You can manage different files and folders)
-- Theme (Ergonomic theme for long-time training)
+- Theme (Ergonomic theme for long-time training and Can ajust the size of the Fonts)
 - Debbuging (Builtin debbuger)
-- Registrarion (Whether registration is needed)
+- No Registrarion (No registration is needed)
 - Multiple Languages
 - Console
 - Run on same window (The possibility to run the code without changing the page (not reloading))
 - Github Integration
-- Integrations (The integrations options it has)
 - Keybinding (Vim, Emacs, Sublime keybindings support)
+- Chat (Builtin chat )

+[ELC](https://github.com/ELC) Made a quick comparison with these IDEs, you can read it [here](IDEComparison)

 If you want to know why we are using Online IDEs, check the FAQ below.